 Let’s call the top color basic beige.

-An undertone is a color that is under, or mixed into a color like beige, that changes that color.
+An undertone is a color that is under or mixed into a color like beige, changing the original color.

-And knowing the undertone of a color like beige will help you know what to use when decorating with your favorite beige!
+Knowing the undertones in a color like beige will help you know what other colors to use when decorating with your favorite beige!

-We painted the walls of our StoneGable home in my favorite beige- Benjamin Moore Sonnett.
+We painted the walls of our StoneGable home in my favorite beige paint color, Benjamin Moore Sonnett.

-In our home it read about as beige or bone as you could get in daylight.
+In our home, this beige paint read about as beige or bone as you could get in daylight.

 But here’s how it looked on the paint chip…